-app pro stoo e undersigned stockholder of PILIPINAS SHELL PETROLEUM C points rman of ed in his/ the meet her/its na ing, as a ame at the attorney-in-fact a e annual meeting and g of 1.
+app pro stoo e undersigned stockholder of PILIPINAS SHELL PETROLEUM CO points or in his absence, the Chairman oxy, with power of substitution, to present and vote all shares registered to exholders of the Company on 11 May 2021 and at any of the adjournment lowing matters: an of the meet in his/her/its na ing, as c ame at th attorney-in-fact e annual meetin and ng of 1.
 Approval of minutes of previous meeting. □Yes □No □Abstain 2.
-Approval of acts and resolutions of the Board of Directors, Committees and Management: l (a) Amendment of the Primary Purpose of the Corporation □Yes □No □Abstain □No (b) Election of SyCip Gorres Velayo & Co. as the independent auditor and fixing of its remuneration nd □Yes □No □Abstain 3.
+Approval of acts and resolutions of the Board of Directors, Committees and Management: (a) Amendment of the Primary Purpose of the Corporation □Yes □No □Abstain □No (b) Election of SyCip Gorres Velayo & Co. as the independent auditor and fixing of its remuneration □Yes □No □Abstain 3.
 Election of Directors/Independent Directors No. of Votes i.
 Fernando Zobel de Ayala (Independent Director, Incumbent) ii.
 Cesar A. Buenaventura (Independent Director, Incumbent) iii.
 Rafi Haroon Basheer (Non-Executive Director, Incumbent) iv.
 Mona Lisa B. Dela Cruz (Non-Executive Director, Incumbent) v.
 Lydia B. Echauz (Independent Director, Incumbent) vi.
 Luis C. la Ó (Non-Executive Director, Incumbent) vii.
-Reynaldo P. Abilo (Executive Director, Incumbent) viii.
+Jose Jerome R. Pascual III (Executive Director, Incumbent) viii.
 Rolando J. Paulino, Jr. (Non-Executive Director, Incumbent) ix.
 Cesar G. Romero (Executive Director, Incumbent) x.
 Min Yih Tan (Non-Executive Chairman, Incumbent) xi.
-Amando Tetangco, Jr. (Independent Director, New) - - - - - - PRI INTED NAME OF STOCKHOLDER SIG GNATURE OF STOCKHOLDER/ AUTHORIZED SIGNATORY DA TE
+Amando Tetangco, Jr. (Independent Director, New) - - - - - - PRI INTED NAME OF STOCKHOLDER SIG GNATURE OF STOCKHOLDER/ AUTHORIZED SIGNATORY DA' TE